Subsets of rectifiable curves in Banach spaces I: sharp exponents in traveling salesman theorems: Modulus of convexity and proof of the necessary conditions

 \begin{remark} In Lemma \ref{build-filtrations}, we may allow an arc to appear in some $\mathscr{F}^0_n$ several times, so long as the bounded overlap condition in the hypothesis is computed with multiplicity.
 During preprocessing (see the proof), each instance of a repeated arc $\tau'\in\mathscr{F}^0_n$ will be assigned to a different intermediate family $\mathscr{D}^j_n$ and their extensions $\tau$ will land in different filtrations $\mathscr{F}^j_N$.
 We use this observation in the proofs of Lemmas \ref{l:H1} and \ref{l:H3} below.\end{remark}

-Because the $\ell_p$ spaces are uniformly convex of power type $\max\{2,p\}$ when $1<p<\infty$, the necessary conditions \eqref{e:nec-2} and \eqref{e:nec-p} in Theorem \ref{t:main} are immediate consequences of the following theorem.
+Because the $\ell_p$ spaces are uniformly convex of power type $\max(2,p)$ when $1<p<\infty$, the necessary condition \eqref{e:nec-2} in Theorem \ref{t:main2} is an immediate consequence of the following theorem.

 \begin{theorem}[necessary half of Schul's theorem in uniformly convex Banach spaces] Let $\XX$ be a uniformly convex Banach space of power type $p\in [2, \infty)$.
-If $\Sigma\subset\XX$ is connected and $\mathscr{H}$ is a multiresolution family for $\Sigma$ with inflation factor $A_\mathscr{H}>1$, then \end{theorem}
+If $\Sigma\subset\XX$ is connected and $\mathscr{H}$ is a (partial) multiresolution family for $\Sigma$ with inflation factor $A_\mathscr{H}>1$, then \end{theorem}

-We devote the remainder of this section to the proof of Theorem \ref{t:convex}.
+In the remainder of this section, we outline the proof of Theorem \ref{t:convex} in detail.
 Because \eqref{e:nec-convex} is trivial when $\Haus^1(\Sigma)=\infty$, we may continue to assume that $\Haus^1(\Sigma)<\infty$ and work with the essentially 2-to-1 Lipschitz parameterization $f:[0,1]\rightarrow\overline{\Sigma}$ fixed above in \S \ref{sec:wazewski}.
 Also, because $\Sigma$ is connected, $\diam\Sigma \leq \Haus^1(\Sigma)$.
 Thus, the essential task is to bound the beta number sum from above in terms of $\Haus^1(\Sigma)$.
 To carry this out, we modify the proof from \cite[\S3]{Schul-Hilbert} with the correction noted in Remark \ref{the-fix} below.
 Most of the argument works in any Banach space and we make sure to explicitly state wherever we need uniform convexity.
 We work with two classes of almost flat arcs and one class of non-almost-flat arcs, which we call dominant arcs.
 Flatness is measured with respect to a best approximating line for the image of the arc.